 How much time do you need to see the Acropolis?

-The Acropolis rock is a rather large archaeological site packed full of fascinating monuments and mythical stories under every nook and crevice.
+The Acropolis of Athens is a rather large archaeological site packed full of fascinating monuments and mythical stories under every nook and crevice.
 Therefore, in order to be able to fully appreciate it and thoroughly wander around its premises, you will need at least 2 hours; any less than that and you won’t have the time to get a proper taste of it.

 Can you buy tickets to the Acropolis online?

-Yes, fortunately, the Acropolis hasn’t stayed back in its ancient times but has rather kept up with the modern, digital world.
+Yes, fortunately, the site hasn’t stayed back in its ancient times but has rather kept up with the modern, digital world.
 You are able to buy tickets to the Acropolis online here, and the way to do so is by clicking on ‘Visitors’, completing the 4-step form, and there you have it, your online ticket is ready to go!

 One thing you should take into consideration, however, is that while the simple 20€ adult ticket can be printed from your computer, if you wish to buy a reduced ticket, you can only print a voucher with which you will need to go to the Acropolis ticket office to issue your ticket upon showing your ID/passport.

 *Please keep in mind that having a prepurchased ticket in hand will help you skip the lines at the ticket office, but the Acropolis rock itself may still be quite crowded.

 Explore the sacred rock through fascinating Acropolis tours